mao1756/acuot/README.md

-# ACUOT: Affine-Constrained Unbalanced Dynamic Optimal Transport
+# ACUDOT: Affine-Constrained Unbalanced Dynamic Optimal Transport

 > TODO: replace the placeholders in this template with project-specific details once they are finalized.